vinaynaidu/blog/_posts/2015-09-08-custom-slackbot-integration.markdown

           "define" (t/define args)
           "urban" (t/urban-define args)))

-From here on out, the function is responsible for doing the appropriate task and send a json payload response with 200 headers.
+From here on out, the individual functions are responsible for performing the appropriate task and send a json payload response with 200 headers.
 For example, the `pugbomb`'s task is to get a random pug image and send that url path in the payload, something akin to:

+    ;Returns 1 pug url
     (let [pugs (client/get "http://pugme.herokuapp.com/bomb?count=1")
           pug-url (-> (ch/parse-string (get-in response [:body]) true) :pugs first) response {:text p